 Also Read: How to Test Motherboard Without CPU?

-If you are talking specifically about a typical PC, the simple answer is NO. A motherboard will NOT POST without a CPU.
+The simple answer is NO if you are talking about a typical PC.
+A motherboard will NOT POST without a CPU.

-As mentioned earlier, POST is the most initial test a PC performs to check the status of the hardware.
+As mentioned, POST is a PC’s initial test to check the hardware status.

-Therefore, the motherboard would not even attempt to display the POST screen without a CPU.
-This is because without a CPU, your video output ports wouldn’t even work to display the POST screen!
+Therefore, the motherboard would not display the POST screen without a CPU.
+This is because, without a CPU, your video output ports wouldn’t even work to show the POST screen!

 No CPU = No GPU = No Display = No POST Screen

-Other than the fact that motherboard is literally missing its brains (CPU), the CPUs contains the primary controller for display.
+Besides the motherboard missing its brains (CPU), the CPUs contain the primary controller for display.

-In other words, the display ports i.e HDMI or VGA located on the motherboard are controlled by the CPU and NOT by the motherboard since CPUs have the integrated graphics.
-Motherboards DO NOT have onboard graphics processing unit.
+In other words, the display ports, i.e., HDMI or VGA, located on the motherboard, are controlled by the CPU and NOT by the motherboard since CPUs have integrated graphics.
+Motherboards DO NOT have onboard graphics processing units.

-Therefore, your display would show nothing, let along the POST screen.
+Therefore, your display would show nothing, let alone the POST screen.

 Beeping Sound & Flashing LED

-While no POST screen will be displayed on your screen without a CPU as mentioned earlier, your motherboard may flash LEDs or make beeping sounds indicating that something is amiss, which in this case would be the PC brain itself.
+While no POST screen will be displayed on your screen without a CPU, as mentioned earlier, your motherboard may flash LEDs or make beeping sounds indicating something is amiss, which in this case would be the PC brain itself.

-The only thing turning on a motherboard without a CPU would tell you is if its is dead or not, it would tell you nothing about whether its connected components, slots and ports are working properly or not.
+Turning on a motherboard without a CPU would tell you if it is dead; it would tell you nothing about whether its connected components, slots, and ports are working correctly.

-Motherboard Beep Codes LED Flashes are Part of POST Process
+Motherboard Beep Codes LED Flashes are Part of the POST Process

 While your motherboard may not display the POST screen without a CPU, it will create beep codes or LED flashes indicating where the issue lies.
 This is also part of the POST process.